 You might need to move nodes between allocators from time to time for a number of reasons:

-- To prepare for removing the allocator role from the first host on which you installed Elastic Cloud Enterprise, as part of setting up the right topology.
+- To prepare for removing the allocator role from the first host on which you installed Elastic Cloud Enterprise, as part of setting up your deployment.

 - To avoid downtime during maintenance: You can create a new allocator, move all nodes from an existing allocator to the new one, and then deal with the allocator that needs maintenance without impacting your cluster.

 - To make room on an allocator: You can move some smaller nodes to another allocator if you need additional room for a larger node on an allocator.

 - To move nodes after a failure: When host failures happen, you can move all nodes from the affected allocator to a healthy allocator quickly before spending any time on fixing the failure.

 Note that moving nodes does not actually move the same node onto a different allocator.
 Under the covers, Elastic Cloud Enterprise creates a new node and then migrates the data for you.